ENBell/best-practices/javascript-best-practices.md

 #### 3. Avoid writing global variables.

 > If you need to write global variables document it really really well.
+But avoid them.

 #### 6. Write functional javascript